 About the Organic Farm

 Connected to main campus by two trails through the campus forest, the Organic Farm is a working small-scale organic farm that serves as a learning laboratory focused on small-scale organic agriculture.
-The Organic Farm currently produces fruit, vegetables, eggs, chickens, herbs, cut flowers, and sheep.
+The Organic Farm currently produces fruit, vegetables, eggs, chickens, herbs, cut flowers, bees and plant starts.

-Located in the northwest portion of the Evergreen campus the 5-acre developed area includes the Farmhouse (built by students in the 1970’s), 3 acres of fields and orchards, greenhouses, a closed-tunnel composting facility and miscellaneous outbuildings.
+Located in the northwest portion of the Evergreen campus the 5-acre developed area includes the Farmhouse (built by students in the 1970’s), 3 acres of fields and orchards, greenhouses, a wash station, a composting facility and miscellaneous outbuildings.